schouston/schouston.github.io/about.md

 ---
+title: About
 layout: default
-title: About
+permalink: /about/
 ---

-# About page
+# This is the about page

-This page tells you a little bit about the cool website.
+You will find lots of information on cool puppies and dogs!

+Go to our [Blog](/blog.html) to see more!